 You should ask yourself this question before applying for credit of any kind.

-Do you actually need a personal loan?
+Do you need a personal loan?

 Perhaps, you could access funds via other means and not have to go into debt.
-If financing is the way to go, consider paying off your loan as soon as possible to lower the interest payments and to get out of debt.
+If financing is the way to go, consider paying off your loan as soon as possible to lower the interest payments and get out of debt.

 Can you afford a personal loan?

 Only apply for a loan amount that your budget can handle, i.e. you should be able to make the monthly payments on time.
 You can use the personal loan calculator to estimate your monthly payments, excluding extra fees.

 - Best Credit Cards for Bad Credit

 - 4 Ways To Check Your Credit Score